You might not see many pros use a 3/4-sized guitar on stage, but let me tell you that it’s more than just a kids’ instrument.

 Let’s talk sound now!

 The dual humbucking pickups come with a 3-way selector switch.
 That is sure to give you a wide array of different tonal possibilities.
 Both clean and distorted sounds are solid for the price.
-Although it does fall apart pretty quickly when pushed hard.
+However, it does fall apart pretty quickly when pushed hard.

 The regular-sized Jazzmaster is thought of as a guitar with infamously complicated electronics.
 This beginner guitar resolves that problem with streamlined electronic controls.